Every night I sleep at the bottom of an ocean while all the church bells in Atlantis ring with merciless pride and clarity.

 Inevitability is a spider web on my face, the moon a hideous widow spinning knotted ropes out of dead nerves to pull the silent tide near, and I can't even tell if I'm breathing.

-As I roll my eyes and strain through the ringing, bug-eyed intelligent thieves with possum faces stalk my home from the ivy and whisper directions to their depraved lupine agents with clacking teeth and faces contorted in laughter at my heavy eyelids and wring their knuckly hands in anticipation of the rewards.
-Neighborhood dogs bark and yank chains and rattle fences with valiance to pick up my slack for sake of a din that could raise the dead.
+As I roll my eyes and strain through the ringing, bug-eyed intelligent thieves with possum faces stalk my home from the ivy, waiting out my heavy eyelids.
+Neighborhood dogs bark and yank chains and rattle fences for sake of a din that could raise the dead.

 But not the deaf.